 What is SDN?

 The concept of SDN, and the term itself, are both very broad and often confusing.
 There is no real accurate definition of SDN, and vendors usually take it very differently.
-Initially it was used to in Stanford’s OpenFlow project, and later it has been extended to include a much wider area of technologies.
+Initially it was used in Stanford’s OpenFlow project, and later it has been extended to include a much wider area of technologies.
 Discussion about each vendor’s exact SDN definition is beyond the scope of this book.
 But we generally consider that a SDN solution has to provide one to several of following characteristics:

-a network control and configuration plane split from the network dataplane.
+A network control and configuration plane split from the network dataplane.

-a centralized configuration and control plane (SDN controller)
+A centralized configuration and control plane (SDN controller)

-a simplified network node
+A simplified network node

-network programmability to provide network automation
+Network programmability to provide network automation

-automatic provisioning (ZTP zero touch provisioning) of network nodes
+Automatic provisioning (ZTP zero touch provisioning) of network nodes

-virtualization support and openness
+Virtualization support and openness

 According to [onf-sdn-definition], Software-Defined Networking (SDN) is: